← All Articles

 • Group annual revenue not exceeding S$100 million OR group employment not exceeding 200 employees

-• Purchased solution must be from an approved vendor/solution list
+• Solution must be from an approved vendor/solution list

 Pre-Approved Cloud Solutions

-Many cloud solutions are on the PSG pre-approved list:
+Many cloud solutions are already on the PSG list:

 • Managed cloud hosting packages from local providers